 A Roku device may fail to connect to the internet due to several common factors, including weak Wi-Fi signal strength, incorrect network credentials, router malfunctions, outdated device software, or temporary service interruptions.
 Physical obstructions, network congestion, or incorrect router settings such as disabled DHCP can also prevent a stable connection.
 Troubleshooting typically involves restarting the Roku and router, verifying Wi-Fi passwords, checking network signal quality, updating system software, and ensuring the router is functioning properly.
 Identifying the root cause is essential to restoring reliable streaming performance.

-Why Garmin Devices Fail to Connect to Smartphones and How to Fix It
+Why a PlayStation Fails to Connect to the Internet and How to Fix It

 References